Preamble

 No Peace Officer or executive Officer shall detain any person longer than the minimum time necessary, unless such detention uncovers objective and manifested facts that may prolong the detention.

-No Peace Officer or executive Officer shall remain anonymous when enforcing the Law, but may so in times of Investigation as prescribed by Law, nor enforce the Law as a Peace Officer absent a clear Peace Officer uniform.
+No Peace Officer or executive Officer shall remain anonymous when enforcing the Law, nor enforce the Law as a Peace Officer absent a clear Peace Officer uniform, but may so in times of Investigation as prescribed by Law.

 No Peace Officer or executive Officer shall be meaningfully influenced by their emotional state or personal beliefs to a detriment while enforcing the Law.